Stepsize/tutorials/apis_sdks/communications/wechat_objc.md

 # Using the API

-### Languages supported by Stepsize

-Code snippets can be found in the Stepsize app for this API and the following languages:
-- Objective-C

-### Code snippets

 To share any rich media from your application to WeChat, you'll need to:
   - Import & add the `WXApiDelegate` protocol
   - Create an instance of `WXMediaMessage` – the content to share
   - Send this `WXMediaMessage` via the API using `SendMessageToWXReq` with `WXSceneSession` for messages and `WXSceneTimeline` for moments

-These are all the code snippets which can be retrieved via the [Stepsize](http://stepsize.com/) app:
+These are all the code snippets which can be retrieved via the [Stepsize](http://stepsize.com/?ref=hacksussex) app:
   - [Import statements](https://gist.github.com/devStepsize/aba5498b3c760582b48bea41300ecf68) – search for `wechat import`
   - [Image](https://gist.github.com/devStepsize/43098ffc5ae71790301c10344adcf632) – search for `wechat image`
   - [Music](https://gist.github.com/devStepsize/fafbdca599972bb60cf099ca26d4d3ef) – search for `wechat music`